 A woman can make two lifestyle changes that will prominently help prevent a recurrence of her breast cancer as well as reduce mortality.

-The No. 1 ranking lifestyle change that helps prevent recurrence of breast cancer is exercise.
+- The No. 1 ranking lifestyle change that helps prevent recurrence of breast cancer is exercise.

-Dr. Warner’s report appears in the Canadian Medical Association Journal (Feb.
+This comes from a paper in the Canadian Medical Association Journal (Feb.
 2017).
 The report’s conclusions are based on an analysis of 67 published articles.

 However, there are general guidelines for exercise – which of course, will also either help prevent fat gain or help the patient lose excess body fat.